 After July’s purchasing managers’ indexes plunged—purportedly illustrating Brexit’s economic impact—the BoE basically had to act.
-Not because the economy actually needed stimulus (we suspect it didn’t, as discussed here), but because it is just not a good look for a central bank to sit on its hands at a time when many fear fallout.
+Not because the economy actually needed stimulus (we suspect it didn’t), but because it is just not a good look for a central bank to sit on its hands at a time when many fear fallout.
 Lawmakers and observers have already given BoE Chief Mark Carney unkind nicknames like Britain’s “unreliable boyfriend,” which speaks volumes of his withering credibility.
 If the Bank stood pat Thursday, no one would have trusted him again.
 So he and his Monetary Policy Committee (MPC) cohorts passed a wide-ranging stimulus package.
 It cut the overnight lending rate from 0.5% to 0.25%, the lowest in its 322-year history.
 To ensure banks pass lower lending rates to consumers, the “Term Funding Scheme” (TFS) will let the BoE extend four-year loans to banks at around 0.25%.
 It restarted quantitative easing, with plans buy £60 billion of gilts and £10 billion of corporate bonds over the next six months.
 The Financial Policy Committee, which sets capital ratios, tweaked some rules to let banks exclude central bank reserves from their leverage ratio calculations, reducing their total risk exposure and freeing up more money for lending.

 Of all of these, TFS is perhaps the most interesting.
 When the BoE cut rates to 0.5% in March 2009, banks took a lot of flak for not passing cheaper funding on to consumers.
 Banks were desperate for deposits, so in the months after the rate cut, they actually raised deposit rates.
 Great for savers!
 But not so great for borrowers.
 Banks aren’t charities.
 They lend for profit.
 Hence, to preserve profits when deposit rates were higher, they charge higher loan rates.
 In central bankspeak, the transmission mechanism was broken.
 Later on they figured this out and created a solution, called “Funding for Lending.”
 Accepting that banks were having trouble getting funding at overnight rates on the overnight market, the BoE and Treasury joined forces to provide that cheap funding themselves.
 TFS is an extension of this.
 As the BoE noted, it’s sort of difficult for banks to pass a 0.25% deposit rate to savers without scaring them off, which would force credit to tighten.
 FLS and its descendants were reasonably successful, and this seems like a mostly sensible way to ensure the rate cut does what it’s intended to do.